Nathan Salmón

-Nathan U. Salmon (/ˈsæmən/; né Nathan Salmon Ucuzoglu; born January 2, 1951) is an American philosopher in the analytic tradition, specializing in metaphysics, philosophy of language, and philosophy of logic.
+Nathan U. Salmón (/ˈsɑːlmoʊn/; né Nathan Salmon Ucuzoglu; born January 2, 1951) is an American philosopher in the analytic tradition, specializing in metaphysics, philosophy of language, and philosophy of logic.

 Life and career

-Salmon was born January 2, 1951, in Los Angeles to a working-class family of Sephardi Jews of Spanish-Turkish heritage.
+Salmón was born January 2, 1951, in Los Angeles to a family of Sephardi Jews of Spanish-Turkish heritage.
 He is the grandson of archivist Emily Sene (née Emily Perez) and oud player Isaac Sene.
-Salmon attended Lincoln Elementary School in Torrance, California through eighth grade, where he was a classmate and friend of the child prodigy, James Newton Howard.
-Salmon graduated from North High School (Torrance) in 1969.
+Salmón attended Lincoln Elementary School in Torrance, California through eighth grade.
+Salmón graduated from North High School (Torrance) in 1969.

-The first person in his family to go to college, Salmon graduated from El Camino College (1971) and from the University of California, Los Angeles (B.A., 1973, M.A., 1974; Ph.D., 1979).
+Salmón graduated from El Camino College (1971) and from the University of California, Los Angeles (B.A., 1973, M.A., 1974; Ph.D., 1979).
 At UCLA he studied with Tyler Burge, Alonzo Church, Keith Donnellan, Donald Kalish, David Kaplan, Saul Kripke, and Yiannis Moschovakis.
-Salmon was assistant professor of philosophy at Princeton University from 1978 to 1982.
-In 1984, the Council of Graduate Schools awarded him the Gustave O. Arlt Award in the Humanities, for his book, Reference and Essence (1981), which was based on his UCLA doctoral dissertation.
-His second book, Frege's Puzzle (1986), was selected by Scott Soames for a literary website as one of the best five books on the philosophy of language.
+Salmón was assistant professor of philosophy at Princeton University from 1978 to 1982.
+In 1984, the Council of Graduate Schools awarded him the Gustave O. Arlt Award in the Humanities for his book Reference and Essence (1981), which was based on his UCLA doctoral dissertation.
+His second book, Frege's Puzzle (1986), was selected by Scott Soames as one of the best five books on the philosophy of language.

-Salmon is currently Edward A. Dickson Professor of the Graduate Division at the University of California, Santa Barbara, where he has taught since 1984.
-In 2024, UCSB instituted the Nathan Salmon Prize, awarded annually for the best essay in metaphysics and epistemology by a UCSB graduate student.
-Salmon currently teaches at both UCLA and UCSB.
-He has also taught at Princeton University, the University of California, Riverside, the University of Southern California, and was a regular visiting distinguished professor at the City University of New York Graduate Center from 2009 to 2012.
+Salmón is the Edward A. Dickson Emeritus Distinguished Professor of the Graduate Division at the University of California, Santa Barbara, where he has taught since 1984.
+He previously taught at Princeton University, the University of California, Riverside, the University of Southern California, and was a regular visiting distinguished professor at the City University of New York Graduate Center from 2009 to 2012.